Lightning GT

 The GT was displayed at the 2014 Low Carbon Vehicle Event with Magtec.

 The GT was displayed at the London Motor Show in May 2016 as one of the main features and placed in front of the show entrance where anecdotally it received great critical acclaim for its enduring styling.

-Most recently the Lightning was in Paris where it was shown by a French manufacturer to their Asian partner with a view to a long term EU and Asia association.
+The Lightning was in Paris where it was shown by a French manufacturer to their Asian partner with a view to a long term EU and Asia association.

-The silver Lightning GT show car has now been accepted for a placement at the British Motor Museum where it will go on display from April onwards.
-It has been accepted there as it has a special place in British automotive history, arguably it was the leading British pioneer for EV in the 21st century.
+The silver Lightning GT show car was accepted for placement at the British Motor Museum where it is currently on display.

 Technical details

+The first prototype was powered by four in-wheel motors with a combined power output of 700 bhp, but the production vehicles were to have a revised electric drivetrain.